howard8888/workspace/README.md

 KnowRob is a prominent example,KnowRob, or Knowledge Processing for Robots, is a knowledge processing system thatcombines knowledge representation and reasoning methods with techniques foracquiring the knowledge and grounding the knowledge in a physical system.KnowRob has been developed at the University of Bremen, Germany.
 KnowRob providesa knowledge processing system where robot experience, environment structure,and task knowledge are encoded in a shared knowledge base, enabling symbolicreasoning about objects, actions, and their preconditions and effects.
 Otherwork proposes multi-layer environment models that link sensor-levelobservations to semantic knowledge graphs, explicitly bridging betweenlow-level data and high-level concepts.

-The CCA8 **WorldGraph** isconceptually aligned with these semantic/episodic knowledge graphs: itrepresents objects, agents, events, and relations as graph nodes and edges.However, in our design, WorldGraph is strictly an **internal construct** ofthe agent.
+The CCA8 **WorldGraph** is conceptually aligned with these semantic/episodic knowledge graphs: itrepresents objects, agents, events, and relations as graph nodes and edges.However, in our design, WorldGraph is strictly an **internal construct** ofthe agent.
 The external environment is represented separately in **EnvState**,and only filtered, agent-relevant information is projected into WorldGraph.

 **2.2 Simulationin robotics and sim-to-real pipelines**